 Here are some pictures from around the field yesterday.
 Thursday we had a huge workday, as we were finally able to get the tractor into the field and had the time.
 John ran the rotary plow by the potatoes, so we were able to finish mounding them (below).
 Then, he ran the tiller, shallowly, through the entire garden to give us a good jump on the weeds.
 So thrilled!

-to the left and zucchini to the right.
+Final mounding on the early potatoes; yellow onions to the left and zucchini to the right. |

 Our first year growing flint corn last year was a success, so we decided to give it a go again this year.
 Below you can see how our flint corn field and barley crop is gaining height.
 Our CSA customers will be getting freshly milled corn meal in their first boxes - it's truly delicious!
 We continue to experiment, as we planted extra acorn squash in the flint corn - whatever makes it is pig food for winter.